-- Evidence of suitably-qualified and experienced team members with relevant policy expertise, preferably appropriate to the Kenyan context. - Ability to commence and deliver the work in a timely manner. - Ability to work closely with the Ministry of Environment and Mineral Resources team and other stakeholders to access information and produce outputs that meet the national need. - Extent to which project is designed in a way that develops local institutional capacity in Kenya. - Proficiency in English.
+- Evidence of suitably-qualified and experienced team members with relevant policy and technical expertise, preferably appropriate to the Kenyan context. - Ability to commence and deliver the work in a timely manner. - Ability to work closely with the Ministry of Environment and Mineral Resources team and the stakeholders to access information and produce outputs that meet their needs.

+- Extent to which project is designed in a way that develops local institutional capacity in Kenya. - Proficiency in English.
 Knowledge of Kiswahili would be an advantage. - Value for money of the proposal.